-Welcome to The Cudahy Historical Society
+Welcome to the official home of the Cudahy Historical Society.

 We are working hard to restore our website due to a catastrophic failure on the part of our hosting provider.

 While the site is being rebuilt please note that some of the links in the navigation menu will not work at times.

 We sincerely apologize for this inconvenience.
 Our hope is to post the most current list of events on this page so our membership and the public can remain up-to-date.

 More information will be added in the coming days as the restoration process continues.

 General Meeting - April 21st, 2015Learn About the Journey of Pere Marquette At Next Cudahy Historical Society Meeting

 Milwaukee in the 1600s and the Journey of Pere Marquette will brought to life at the next General Meeting of the Cudahy Historical Society on Tuesday, April 21.